3 Days In San Francisco, CA: The Perfect Weekend Itinerary

 Chinatown Streets - Free Things to Do in San Francisco

 A short walk from North Beach will bring you right into the lively neighborhood of Chinatown.
-Not only is this the largest Chinatown outside of Asia but it’s also the oldest Chinatown in North America.
+Not only is it the largest Chinatown outside of Asia, but it’s also the oldest Chinatown in North America, dating back to the 1840s.

-Highlights: Golden Gate Bakery— serves up one of the best egg tarts you’ll ever have in your life (even better than the ones in Hong Kong).
+Other Highlights: Golden Gate Bakery— serves up one of the best egg tarts you’ll ever have in your life (oh yeah, even better than the ones in Hong Kong).

 Betty Lou's - The Perfect 3 Day San Francisco Itinerary - TravelsWithElle